Reachability and recurrence in a modular generalization of annihilating random walks (and lights-out games) on hypergraphs: Further Comments

 \section{Further Comments}

-It would be interesting (especially in light of Observation~\ref{counter}) to study reachability and recurrence on graphs.
-Perhaps excluding configuration $(p-1;\mbox{ }p-1;\mbox{ }\ldots;\mbox{ }p-1)$ as a final state (along the lines of the condition imposed in \cite{litonly-difference} on the final configuration) is enough to recover the connection with linear algebra.
-Another issue for further study (interesting, in light of the connection with annihilating random walks) is the dynamics of {\em modular lights-out games under random update}, seen as finite state Markov chains (see \cite{aldous-fill-book} Chapter 14 and \cite{istrate-balance} for related results).
-Of particular interest is the observation that the antivoter model was used in the analysis of a randomized algorithm for 2-coloring a graph \cite{donnelly-welsh-coloring}.
-This was later extended to colorings with more than two colors and/or other coloring restrictions (e.g. \cite{petford1989randomised,mcdiarmid1993random}, see also \cite{frieze2007survey}) and 2-colorings of hypergraphs.
-Whether cyclic antivoter models and related concepts are useful in the analysis of randomized coloring algorithms is an interesting issue for further study.
+It would be interesting to extend the results on reachability and recurrence to general hypergraphs.
+Clearly some changes have to be made to the final result; we believe, though, that a connection with linear algebra ultimately exists.

+The other issue for further study raised by this paper, more interesting in light of the connection with annihilating random walks) is the dynamics of {\em modular lights-out games under random update}, seen as finite state Markov chains (see \cite{aldous-fill-book} Chapter 14 and \cite{istrate-balance} for related results).
+Recent related results considers random lights-out games \cite{random-lights-out} and random Seidel switching \cite{random-seidel-switching} on graphs.
+It would be interesting to complete the analysis in this paper with one of the convergence time of the associated Markov chain.

+Finally, not that the antivoter model was used in the analysis of a randomized algorithm for 2-coloring a graph \cite{donnelly-welsh-coloring}.
+This was later extended to colorings with more than two colors or other restrictions (e.g. \cite{petford1989randomised,mcdiarmid1993random}, see also \cite{frieze2007survey}) and 2-colorings of hypergraphs.
+Whether cyclic antivoter models and related concepts are useful for analyzing randomized coloring algorithms is an interesting issue.
-This work has been supported by a project on Postdoctoral programs for sustainable development in a knowledge-based society, contract POSDRU/89/1.5/S/60189, cofinanced by the European Social Fund via the Sectorial Operational Program for Human Resource Development 2007-2013.